 It’s also worth noting some of our walks are lodge based, carrying only a day-pack, while others are through-walks carrying a light backpack with all of your belongings.
 Some involve an element of soft sand walking, while others have continuous undulations and occasional steep sections over rough ground.
 These should also factor into your decision when choosing the right walk for you.

 If you have any concerns about fitness, please contact us.

-How far will we walk each day?
+How far will we walk each day on a Great Walk?

 Some have optional side trips, adding to the distance and challenge.
 Being able to do these side trips will depend again on fitness levels of those wanting to partake and weather conditions on the day.

 How many guides will we have on our walk?

 Great Walks of Australia walks typically have two walking guides at minimum.
 Some walks may have a walking guide (or guides) and a driver to accompany the group on each trip.

 How many guests will there be in our walking group?

 Group sizes on the Great Walks vary, but generally you can expect somewhere between 6 and 16 walkers.
 8 – 12 is the average.